zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 - Add security rules to your existing VCN
 - Create and apply a stack in Resource Manager
 - Obtain the public IP address of your compute instance
-- Connect to your compute instance via Cloud Shell
+- Connect to your compute instance via Cloud Shell and initialize your environment
+- Connect to your compute instance via a browser
-- Download the script files for this workshop
+- Download the labs files for this workshop
-- Start the container databases on the compute instance
-- Discover the container databases and pluggable databases

 ### Prerequisites